 Why is this a model answer?

-This is a model answer because it clearly gives two relevant benefits of electroplating and applies understanding to context of outdoor decorative metal items.
+This is a model answer because it clearly gives two relevant benefits of electroplating and applies understanding to the context of outdoor decorative metal items.

 It is well reasoned, as it explains why corrosion resistance is important by linking it to exposure to weather conditions, and why improved appearance is beneficial by relating it to customer appeal.
 The response is focused, applied, and gives clear explanations.